 What is the Science Behind Laser Cutting?

-The fundamental science behind laser cutting involves the application of a high-power laser beam to heat and subsequently cut through the material.
+The fundamental science behind laser cutting involves applying a high-power laser beam to heat and subsequently cut through the material.
 This process is highly focused and controlled, and the high-energy laser beam quickly heats the material to its boiling or melting point.
-A gas, often nitrogen or oxygen, is used to blow the molten or vaporized material out of the cut, resulting in a smooth and precise cut.
+A gas, often nitrogen or oxygen, blows the molten or vaporized material out of the cut, resulting in a smooth and precise cut.
 The narrow laser beam ensures minimal heat-affected zones, preserving the material’s properties surrounding the cut.

 Pros and Cons of Laser Cutting